Mission impossible? Biden says Mideast leaders must consider a two-state solution after the war ends

 Participants also told Biden that his silence on what they perceive as collective punishment by Israel against innocent Gaza civilians was undercutting his standing with Arab Americans and Muslims, including in states that could have a big impact on the 2024 election.

-They also expressed their concern to Biden over his statement that he has “no confidence” in the Gaza death count because it is tabulated the Hamas-run Health Ministry.
-The ministry says more than 7,700 people have been killed in Gaza.
+They also expressed their concern to Biden over his statement that he has “no confidence” in the Gaza death count because it is tabulated by the Hamas-run Health Ministry.
+The ministry says more than 8,000 people, mostly women and minors, have been killed in Gaza.
+More than 1,400 people have died on the Israeli side, mainly civilians killed during the initial Hamas onslaught.

 “I raised that with him very directly, and others in the room also did so in a way that I think was heard and acknowledged,” Nashashibi said.